That-Dude/Esphome-House-Alarm/README.md

 - [x] Has it's own password protected web management page and native Home Assistant integration
 - [x] Fully wired
 - [x] Supports NFC tags to arm and disarm
+- [x] Use the sensors in Home Assistance for non-alarm purposes such as presence and to check door statuses, you can also use those sensors in Alarmo if you don't need a self contained system.

 ## Todo:

 - [ ] Battery backup - I'm not sure how to approach this atm, maybe a 12v battery pack and inline mains sensor?
 Ideally an off the shelf part exists.
-I might resolve this using PoE as my switch has a large UPS already.
+I might resolve this using PoE as my network switch has a large UPS.
 - [ ] Ethernet option
 - [ ] 3D Printed enclosure or adapt off the shelf project box?
 - [ ] Learn Kicad and produce a custom PCB via PCBway or JLpcb (this looks like a fun learning experience)
 - [ ] Consider integrating 433Mhz receiver to interact with remote 433Mhz PIR and magnet sensors
+- [ ] Maybe swap some PIR sensors for MmWave sensors, they are extremely cheap and might be a great option

 ## Why not use WiFi / Zigbee / Z-Wave sensors?

 I have experimented with all 3 of these wireless options in combination with Home Assistant but I've struggled with reliability, namely:

 - Connections dropping / Interference
-- Battery issues on sensors
+- Battery depletion on sensors
 - Home Assistant / Z2M / Wifi issues
 - Power loss
-- Updates to devices and Home Assistant
+- Breaking updates to devices and Home Assistant
-- Reboots
+- Reboots of any critical component

 When it works it's great!
 But it's simply not reliable enough to meet my needs.

-Shutout to Ararmo on Home Assistant - which I love! it's an excellent option if you choose to go that route.
-Note, this project is actually compatible with Alarmo, all of the PIR and magnet sensors show up in Home Assistant.
+That being said, a big shout out to Ararmo on Home Assistant - which I love! it's an excellent option if you choose to go that route.
+Note, this project is actually compatible with Alarmo, all of the PIR and magnet sensors and sirens are present in Home Assistant.

 # Prototype setup